How To Make Virtual Meetings More Effective

 And, the worst part of virtual meetings is that they can be conducted from anywhere.

-While you have the luxury of conducting virtual meetings from anywhere, things often go haywire when conducted from the wrong places.
+While you have the luxury of conducting virtual meetings from anywhere, things often go haywire when run from the wrong places.

 Virtual meetings are, most times, obstructed due to unpleasant background noise.
-Distractions from family members, pets, and the traffic near your house are very common in virtual meetings.
+Distractions from family members, pets, and the traffic near your house are prevalent in virtual meetings.

 Distractions often derail the tenacity and focus of the meeting.
-Sure some distractions can be quite funny (your toddler walking into the room) and can bring in a few waves of laughter to take the edge off.
+Sure some distractions can be pretty funny (your toddler walking into the room) and can bring in a few waves of laughter to take the edge off.

 But more often than not, distractions often diminish the focus of the group.